 Digital transformation is the catchword these days.
 Amid the rising competition and market demand, it is critical for businesses to maintain agility.
-Thus, there is a shift from on-premises infrastructure to cloud for optimizing operational cost, build scalable solutions, improve disaster recovery & high availability, follow compliances, and more.
+Thus, there is a shift from on-premises infrastructure to cloud such as pCloud for optimizing operational cost, build scalable solutions, improve disaster recovery & high availability, follow compliances, and more.

 Apart from moving to the cloud, there is a paradigm shift in the way digital solutions (especially software applications) are developed.
 Considering the current market requirement, such as faster time-to-market, frequent releases, real-time monitoring, and testing, the development and operations team needs to work in conjugation to deliver results, as fast as possible.
 This is where DevOps comes into the picture.